 Carolyn Dahlgren drafted a letter to Someday Ranch and would like the Board to review it for tone and for additional edits (attached).

 Assignments: Peter, Antonia and Gerald to review letter and send edits to Carolyn via email.

-Carol Nieuwenhuizen would like the same consideration from Someday Ranch to access their property.
+Carol Nieuwenhuizen would like the same consideration from Someday Ranch, access their property for Kings Row riders.
 If the HOA is allowing Gay and Someday Ranch’s clients to access HOA property is only seems fair for Gay to reciprocate.

 Signage on Open Space

-Assignments: Carolyn Dahlgren will coordinate with Mimi and Tim Trombatore to determine what the signs should contain.

 The Board wants to keep signs consistent.

 The signs will need to be sent to ARC for approval.